sarafiblasalgado/Cloud_Computing/README.md

 Date: 2025-11-01

-Summary
+Summary:
-This condensed report documents the three exercises for CC_Assignment2 and references included EC2 screenshots.
+this condensed report documents the three exercises for CC_Assignment2 and references included EC2 screenshots.

 **Exercise 1 — MyApp (language detection)**
 - Purpose: Flask microservice that detects language using langdetect.